Sunitha Rao

-Sunitha Rao (born October 27, 1985) is an American former professional tennis player, who represented India in international tournaments.
+Sunitha Rao (born October 27, 1985) is an Indian-American former professional tennis player, who represented India in international tournaments.
 She won eight doubles titles on the ITF Circuit in her career.
 On July 7, 2008, she reached her best singles ranking of world No. 144.
 On May 19, 2008, she peaked at No. 108 in the doubles rankings.

 Playing for India Fed Cup team, she has a win–loss record of 5–6.
 Rao also is the fourth female tennis player in history representing India to enter the top-200 world rankings, after Nirupama Sanjeev, Shikha Uberoi, and Sania Mirza.

 Personal life

-Rao was born in Jersey City, New Jersey in 1985 and was raised by her Indian immigrant parents Manohar and Savithri, who were from Chennai.
+Rao was born in Jersey City, New Jersey in 1985 and was raised by her Telugu Indian immigrant parents Manohar and Savithri, who were from Chennai.

 Career

 2002–2007

 Rao played her first WTA Tour match at the 2002 Brasil Open, where she defeated Vanessa Henke in the first round.
 She was beaten by Anastasia Myskina in the second round.

 Rao played at the 2004 Korea Open where she was beaten by Miho Saeki in the first round.
 Rao participated at the 2005 Internationaux de Strasbourg, but was overpowered by Iveta Benešová in the first round.
 Then she played at the Sunfeast Open where she beat Neha Uberoi in the first round before falling to Elena Likhovtseva.

 She took part at the 2006 Commonwealth Bank Tennis Classic, where she lost to Angelique Widjaja in the first round.
 She also suffered a first-round defeat at the 2006 Sunfeast Open to Nicole Pratt.
 Rao defeated Sandy Gumulya in the first round of the 2007 Sunfeast Open to advance to the second round where she lost to Anne Keothavong.
 She then lost in the first round of the 2007 Challenge Bell to Alina Jidkova.